Weak quasi-Hopf algebras, C*-tensor categories and conformal field theory, and the Kazhdan-Lusztig-Finkelberg theorem: Two abstract uniqueness results of braided tensor structures

-This section aims to discuss at a general level connections between quantum group tensor categories, and tensor categories arising from conformal field theories, in the setting of vertex operator algebras and conformal nets.
+This section aims to discuss at an abstract level braided tensor equivalences between quantum group tensor categories, and tensor categories arising from conformal field theories, in the setting of vertex operator algebras and conformal nets.

+The main results of this section are Theorems \ref{claim0} and the more general Theorem \ref{claim1} that apply to show part (c) of Theorem \ref{Finkelberg_HL}.

-In particular, we discuss here the general theory concerning the tensorial part of Kazhdan-Lusztig-Finkelberg equivalence.
-This study may split in two steps.
-The first step establishes a linear quasi-tensor equivalence, and the second concerns the preserving property of the associativity morphisms.
-The definition of linear quasi-tensor equivalence may be found in Sect. \ref{2}.
-Moreover we develop some propositions useful to include the case of conformal nets as well.
+In particular, we discuss here the general theory concerning the full braided tensorial part of Kazhdan-Lusztig-Finkelberg equivalence.
+With this we understand the extension of the braided tensor equivalence equations from certain specific classes of objects for which verification can be performed directly, where a generating object $V$ takes all but one variables in specific coordinates in the braiding and associativity morphisms, to all the objects.
+We next motivate the notion of ${\mathcal V}$-pre-associator of CFT type that we introduce in this section, by explaining how we shall apply it.

-In our approach weak quasi-bialgebras play a fundamental role.
-Constructions of weak quasi-bialgebras associated to quantum group fusion categories for ${\mathfrak sl}_2$ originate in the work by physicists Mack and Schomerus, and are of great interest, in that the weak quasi-Hopf algebra that they search plays the role of a quantum gauge group of symmetries for the conformal field theory \cite{MS}.

-Following their idea, we shall construct weak quasi-bialgebras out of the involved categories.
-In particular we give a selfcontained construction of a modular category structure on affine vertex operator algebra fusion category at positive integer level, directly obtained from the corresponding modular category structure of the quantum group fusion category, that is perhaps simpler.
-Thus our construction relies on the works in the quantum group setting.

-Note that several results of this paper are of independent interest and do not depend logically on the results of this paper.
-On the other hand, to a reader interested in our approach to the Kazhdan-Lusztig-Finkelberg theorem, the present section may represent a good starting point.
+We regard construction of weak quasi-Hopf algebras from fusion categories of quantum groups as a generalization of Drinfeld twist method for Drinfeld category, with the aim of leading, in this analogy, to a direct proof a Kazhdan-Lusztig-Finkelberg theorem.
+In our case, our weak Hopf algebras are regarded as playing the role of Drinfeld-Jimbo quantum groups and the Zhu algebra that of Drinfeld quasi-Hopf algebra.

+In this analogy, we shall develop our Drinfeld-Kohno theorem \ref{Drinfeld_Kohno}.
+In analogy to the original Drinfeld-Kohno theorem, our Drinfeld-Kohno theorem leads to the construction of a twisted braided symmetry in the setting of affine vertex operator algebras from fusion categories of quantum groups at roots of unity.

+The main difficulty in constructing tensor structures in CFT, is the construction of associativity morphisms.
+In the original Drinfeld-Kohno theorem, the associativity morphisms have been constructed by Drinfeld based on the use of the KZ differential equations.
+In our analogy, they have been constructed by Huang and Lepowsky in their tensor product theory.